Neural Causal Graph Collaborative Filtering: Experiments

 \subsubsection{\textbf{Effect of Causality-aware Message Passing}}

 The causality-aware message passing models the dependency terms between each of the structural equations as the causal relations between nodes.
-We present CNGCF's performance after removing the causality-aware message passing in Table~\ref{tb:ablation}.
-We observe that removing the component downgrades CNGCF's performance, indicating the importance of causality-aware message passing in helping CNGCF to achieve favorable recommendation performance.
+We present NCGCF's performance after removing the causality-aware message passing in Table~\ref{tb:ablation}.
+We observe that removing the component downgrades NCGCF's performance, indicating the importance of causality-aware message passing in helping NCGCF to achieve favorable recommendation performance.
 We thus conclude that modeling the causal relations between nodes within the graph-structured data is essential for graph learning-based models to uncover true user preferences for improved recommendations.